zerodaycode/Canyon-SQL/CONTRIBUTING.md

 ### Suggesting Enhancements

-If you want to suggest an enhacement or new feature for the project, please [open a new issue](/issues) describing what you desire to improve, and, potentially, how you plan to contribute to the project.
+If you want to suggest an enhancement or new feature for the project, please [open a new issue](/issues) describing what you desire to improve, and, potentially, how you plan to contribute to the project.

 #### Before Submitting an Enhancement